 Singapore taxes – what you need to know

 Singaporean tax rates for residents range from 2% to 22%.
 There is no Singaporean capital gains or inheritance tax, and Singapore only taxes income arising in Singapore, and income from abroad if it is paid into Singapore.

-If you spend less than 183 days a year in Singapore and so are not considered resident for tax purposes, employment income arising in Singapore is taxed at a flat rate of 15%, while other types of income are taxed at 22%.
+If you spend less than 183 days a year in Singapore and so are not considered resident for tax purposes, then your employment income arising in Singapore is taxed at a flat rate of 15%, while other types of income are taxed at 22%.